ByronKrauskopf/ML_Movie_Recommendations_Systems/Draft_README.md

 - we can frame our steps from start to finish with checkboxes here

 # Communications Protocol

+General communication:
 For this project all communications will be done via Slack for messaging, and Zoom for meetings.
 Team members should check Slack at least once per day for any critical messages.

+Meetings:
 Team meetings will occur 3 times a week on Tuesdays and Thursdays during class hours, and Saturday afternoons.
 Additional meetings can be scheduled through Slack as needed.

+Pull Requests:
+When submitting a pull request in GitHub, the user should also post a notice in Slack so that all other team members are aware of the outstanding request in GitHub and can review and approve.

 # Contributing
 Douglas Oliveira